Alan Greenspan: Objectivism

-In the early 1950s, Greenspan began an association with novelist and philosopher Ayn Rand.
+In the early 1950s, Greenspan began an association with novelist and Objectivist philosopher Ayn Rand.
 Greenspan was introduced to Rand by his first wife, Joan Mitchell.
 Rand nicknamed Greenspan "the undertaker" because of his penchant for dark clothing and reserved demeanor.
 Although Greenspan was initially a logical positivist, he was converted to Rand's philosophy of Objectivism by her associate Nathaniel Branden.
 He became one of the members of Rand's inner circle, the Ayn Rand Collective, who read Atlas Shrugged while it was being written.
-During the 1950s and 1960s Greenspan was a proponent of Objectivism, writing articles for Objectivist newsletters and contributing several essays for Rand's 1966 book Capitalism: The Unknown Ideal including an essay supporting the gold standard.
-During the 1960s Greenspan offered a ten-lecture course, "The Economics of a Free Society", under the auspices of the Nathaniel Branden Institute.
+During the 1950s and 1960s, Greenspan was a proponent of Objectivism, writing articles for Objectivist newsletters and contributing several essays for Rand's 1966 book Capitalism: The Unknown Ideal including an essay supporting the gold standard.
+During the 1960s, Greenspan offered a ten-lecture course, "The Economics of a Free Society", under the auspices of the Nathaniel Branden Institute.
 The course highlighted the causes of prosperity and depression, the consequences of government intervention, and the fallacies of collectivist economics.
 Rand stood beside him at his 1974 swearing-in as chairman of the Council of Economic Advisers.
 Greenspan and Rand remained friends until her death in 1982.

 Greenspan has come under criticism from Harry Binswanger, who believes his actions while at work for the Federal Reserve and his publicly expressed opinions on other issues show abandonment of Objectivist and free market principles.
 When questioned in relation to this, however, he has said that in a democratic society individuals have to make compromises with each other over conflicting ideas of how money should be handled.
 He said he himself had to make such compromises, because he believes that "we did extremely well" without a central bank and with a gold standard.
 In a congressional hearing on October 23, 2008, Greenspan admitted that his free-market ideology shunning certain regulations was flawed.
 When asked about free markets and Rand's ideas, however, Greenspan clarified his stance on laissez faire capitalism and asserted that in a democratic society there could be no better alternative.
 He stated that the errors that were made stemmed not from the principle, but from the application of competitive markets in "assuming what the nature of risks would be".

-E. Ray Canterbery has chronicled Greenspan's relationship with Rand, and has concluded that the influence has had pernicious effects on Greenspan's monetary policy.
+Economist E. Ray Canterbery, a writer associated with post-Keynesian/Keynesian economics, has argued that Greenspan’s association with Rand negatively influenced his policy.